vijitVM/Machine-Learning-/README.md

 # Machine Learning
-Here is the repository that contains all the porblems and implementations of all code  using python during my Masters Degree.
+Here is the repository that contains all the prolems and implementations of all code using python during my Masters Degree.